zhouwg/kantv/README.md

 - Set up a customized playlist and then use this software to watch the content of the customized playlist for R&D activity

-- UI refactor(closer to real commercial Android application and only English is supported in UI language currently)

-- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers/developers/programmers who was interested in practise state-of-the-art AI tech(such as [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in <b>real scenario on Android phone
+- Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers/developers/programmers who was interested in practise state-of-the-art AI tech(such as [whisper.cpp](https://github.com/ggerganov/whisper.cpp)) in <b>real scenario on Android phone</b>

 - Well-maintained "workbench" for LLM(Large Language Model) researchers/developers who was interested in practise state-of-the-art AI tech(such as [llama.cpp](https://github.com/ggerganov/llama.cpp)) in real scenario on Android phone/device, or Run/experience LLM model on Android phone